erhaym/decrypt-chromium-passwords/README.md

 A keyring is a secure credential storage service provided by the operating system's desktop environment.
 It is a centralized, encrypted database that store secrets, passwords, keys and certificates and make them available to applications.

 On Linux Mint, which is the distribution I use, there's an app called Passwords and Keys (Seahorse) to inspect and manage the keyring.
 When opening it, we're met with a "Login" section, and in it is listed `Chromium Safe Storage` / `Chrome Safe Storage`: this is exactly what we're looking for.
 When inspecting the item, we get a base64-encoded password.

 When V11 is used, this is the exact secret used by Chromium to encrypt the saved passwords.

 <img width="1212" height="430" alt="image" src="https://github.com/user-attachments/assets/55722352-a7bd-411e-b039-dca3b19c09a5" />

-You could also just type in `$ secret-tool lookup application chromium` (or `chrome`) in your terminal to retreive its secret.
+You could also just type in `$ secret-tool lookup application chromium` (or `chrome`) in your terminal to retreive your browser's secret.

 ## Understanding how the encryption / obfuscation works

-AES (Advanced Encryption Standard) is a symmetric block cipher that transforms data through multiple rounds of substitution and permutation operations based on the key.
+[AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced Encryption Standard) is a symmetric block cipher that transforms data through multiple rounds of substitution and permutation operations based on the key.

 AES-CBC is AES in Cipher Block Chaining mode.
 AES encrypts data block by block (16 bytes).
 [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) is a mode of operation that defines how blocks are chained.
 In the encryption process, for each 16-byte block, it XORs the plaintext block with the previous ciphertext block, then encrypts the result with the AES key.
 For the first block, the “previous ciphertext block” is the IV.